-Department: Intercultural Studies & Languages Program: Modern Languages Credits: 4 Prerequisite(s): Hmong IA
+College of Missions Program: Modern Languages Credits: 4 Prerequisite(s): Hmong IA

 This course will teach the student conversational Hmong, focusing on speaking and listening.
 Students will learn to improve their use of Hmong for communication in real, meaningful situations while also developing a deeper understanding of grammatical concepts and an appreciation of Hmong culture in the US and around the world.